dragouf/chessboardjs/README.md

 Please see [chessboardjs.com] for documentation and examples.

+NOTE : this version export a module to use it with import statement (for example in angular)

+## Install

+npm install chessboard.js

+## Import
+import * as Chessboard from 'chessboard.js';

 ## What is chessboard.js?

 chessboard.js is a JavaScript chessboard component with a flexible "just a